orangeduck/Corange/README.txt

 	:: Compiling ::

 		To compile on Windows you need MinGW and then you should be able to run "make" as usual.

+		$ make

-		To compile on Unix you need probably need some changes to the Makefile but it should be pretty straight forward.
+		To compile on Linux you need to install SDL1.2 and lua5.1.
+Then you should run "make linux"

+		$ sudo apt-get install libsdl1.2-dev
+		$ sudo apt-get install libsdl1.2debian
+		$ sudo apt-get install liblua5.1-dev
+		$ sudo apt-get install lua5.1
+		$ make linux

 	:: Main Features ::